Eddie Stanky: Manager of Cardinals and White Sox

 In 1968, the White Sox got off to a terrible start, losing their first ten games (extending their regular-season losing streak to 15 games dating from 1967).
 They recovered slightly but were only 34–45 on July 11, when Stanky was fired and López came out of retirement to reclaim his old job.
 One of his players, Tommy John, recalled that "When Eddie Stanky took over as manager of the White Sox in 1966, people would tell me what an absolute tyrant he was, an S.O.B., a slave driver.
 Yet I probably learned more baseball under Eddie than any manager I ever played for.
 I wish I could have played for him ten years.
 He was just that good."

 Stanky used to have pitchers throw batting practice without a protective screen, presumably to encourage toughness.
-He expected his players to know the statistics of the opposing team.
+He would often walk up and down the dugout during a game asking players, "What's the count?" to ensure that they were paying attention to the game.
+He also expected his players to know the statistics of the opposing team.
 A pet peeve of his was when he would see players reading the Wall Street Journal.
 "Guys today are more worried about their investments than they are about their batting averages," Stanky complained.